deltachat/deltachat-pages/_posts/2020-01-09-iOS-appstore-release.md

 ---
-title: Delta Chat Released for iPhones and iPads: Get it Now at the iOS Appstore!
+title: "Delta Chat Released for iPhones and iPads - Get it Now at the iOS Appstore!"
 author: compl4xx
 ---